At-A-Glance Exchange Student Pre-Arrival Instructions

 - Postal code error - If the payment system does not accept your non-U.S. postal code, try using the UNCW postal code of 28403.

 - Choose your housing preference (optional).
-Exchange students can choose from two on-campus communities (Spring semester exchange students will be placed in the first available space).
+Fall semester exchange students may choose from two on-campus communities (Spring semester exchange students will be placed in the first available space).

 - University Suites - almost all rooms are double occupancy (with a roommate).